shinimol1983/opennms-tutorials-1/session3/Exercise-3-2.md

 # opennms.alarmlist.unackflash=false

 ```

+On our examples these properties are overridden by properties files placed in the [etc/opennms.properties.d](../session3/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/opennms.properties.d) directory.
+You can edit these files and restart the example to see the effect of each property.

 ## Summary
 You can see that an important part of designing an event configuration is deciding which events raise alarms and which events clear them.